-When you think of songs with ukulele you usually think of songs like Somewhere over the rainbow or Lava, this "squeaky" sound is that of a soprano ukulele.
-The bigger the ukulele, the deeper the sound it emits becomes.
+When you think of ukulele songs you usually think of songs like Somewhere over the rainbow or Lava, this "screeching" sound is that of a soprano ukulele.
+The bigger the ukulele, the deeper the sound it makes becomes.

 The baritone size has a sound much more similar to that of a guitar than that of the soprano ukulele, so if you are looking for that high characteristic sound of the soprano ukulele this size is not for you.

 On a guitar with a bonnet on the fifth fret the notes of the strings from the first to the fourth are the same as on a ukulele tuned in Low G.

 This is how the notes on the guitar look:

 And so they look in the ukulele with reentrant tuning: